luiscfernandez/IBM-Professional-Certificate/README.md

 # IBM-Professional-Certificate

-Contains all of my completed assignments for the certificate.
+Contains all of my current completed assignments for the certificate.